 Red squirrels: everything you need to know

-So when did you last see a red squirrel and where were you?
-Or perhaps you’ve never seen one.
-There are only about 140,000 red squirrels left in Great Britain compared to 2.5 million grey squirrels and because they are also very shy and timid, if you’ve seen a red squirrel lately, you’re very lucky!
+When did you last see a red squirrel and where were you?
+Or perhaps you’ve never seen one?
+There are only about 140,000 red squirrels left in Great Britain compared to 2.5 million grey squirrels - and because they are also very shy and timid, if you’ve seen a red squirrel lately, you’re very lucky!

-The red squirrel likes to live in a den or drey which it makes for itself out of bark, twigs, leaves and moss in the fork or branches of a tree but its life expectancy in the wild is just 3 years (as compared to 7 to 10 years in captivity).
-And with red squirrel kittens having a survival rate of between just 20 to 50%, it’s not easy for our dwindling red squirrel population to thrive.
+The red squirrel likes to live in a den - or drey - which it makes for itself out of bark, twigs, leaves and moss in the fork or branches of a tree.
+Its life expectancy in the wild is just 3 years (as compared to 7 to 10 years in captivity).
+And with red squirrel kittens having a survival rate of between just 20% to 50%, it’s not easy for our dwindling red squirrel population to thrive.

-The highly adaptable and slightly more adventurous grey squirrel gets a lot of bad press about the red’s decline but it’s entirely their fault.
+The highly adaptable (and slightly more adventurous) grey squirrel gets a lot of bad press about the red’s decline, but it’s not entirely their fault.
 A combination of complex factors have come together over the last 150 years to stack the odds against the smaller native red:

 - The red squirrel isn’t as well as adapted for survival as the grey.
 As red squirrels don’t hibernate, their stashes of winter supplies which they’ve hidden during the warmer months are crucial to their survival.
 But their spatial memory isn’t as accurate as the grey’s which means they’re not as good as remembering where they’ve hidden their winter food reserves.